tolomaus/brpm_module_brpm/README.md

 [![Gem Version](https://badge.fury.io/rb/brpm_module_brpm.png)](http://badge.fury.io/rb/brpm_module_brpm)

-This repository represents an external module for BRPM, to be used on top of the [BRPM content repository](https://github.com/BMC-RLM/brpm_content)
+This repository represents a BRPM module, to be used on top of the [BRPM content repository](https://github.com/BMC-RLM/brpm_content).
+It contains automation scripts to create and execute requests, and to select component versions and request templates.